MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 The following example illustrates a simplified table extension which adds a new field to the `Customer` table, `MyField`.
 The report extension `MyExtension` then adds `MyField` as well as an additional field in original `Customer` table to the **Customer - Top 10 List** report.
 For a more advanced example, see [Report Extension Example](devenv-report-ext-example.md).

 > [!NOTE]
-> Inside the `dataset` element, syntax for modifying data is not supported, meaning that you cannot add new triggers to existing dataitems, nor can you modify existing dataitem or column properties. <!-- is this limitation completely gone? -->
->
 > Inside the `requestpage` element, you cannot modify any properties.
 >
 > Using the `OnInitReport` trigger is not supported for report extensions.
 The `OnPreReport` and `OnPostReport` triggers are run after the original report's equivalent triggers.